 Interested in ditching the rat race and live permanently in that farmhouse of your dreams?
 Thakkar breaks it down for you step by step:

 Repurpose, repurpose, repurpose

 Repurposing is an all-day chant at Fernandes Wadi.
-Thakkar and Fernandes have used old grills as dividers in the barbecue areas, dressing them up with bougainvillea and ivy vines; an old water-storage tank has been turned into a dip-in pool; old gate lamps have found a new lease of life as chandeliers; old Mangalore tiles, stripped off from the original roof to make way for insulated sheets, have been used to adorn the roof of the balcao; two casuarina trees on the edge of the property that were uprooted due to erosion were used to make shelves for the bathrooms and barbecue area.
+Thakkar and Fernandes have used old grills as old window grills to support coconut screens between private and common areas, dressing them up with bougainvillea and ivy vines; an old water-storage tank has been turned into a dip-pool; old gate lamps have found a new lease of life as chandeliers; old Mangalore tiles, stripped off from the original roof to make way for insulated sheets, have been used to adorn the roof of the balcao; two casuarina trees on the edge of the property that were uprooted due to erosion were used to make shelves for the bathrooms and barbecue area.
 “Nothing is left to waste.”